 If you have a special need, your health plan's Special Needs Unit (SNU) can give you extra help.
 The SNU will work with you to give you the help you need to stay healthy.
-If you have special needs, call your health plan.
+If you have special needs, contact your health plan.
 Ask for the Special Needs Unit.

 Children, teens and young adults

 Children up to age 21 can get many different kinds of services.
 These include regular checkups, immunizations (shots), glasses, braces, hearing exams and hearing aids if needed.

-You can learn more about these benefits on the Children, teens and young adults page.
+You can learn more about these benefits on Children, teens and young adults.